 You are also required to make quarterly social security contributions on all covered earnings by your employees.
 In this case, covered earnings refer to any compensation paid to employees up to $7,000 per calendar quarter.
 You must withhold and pay 7.5% of covered earnings from an employee’s wages to the Social Security Administration (SSA).
 You also have to contribute 7.5% of covered earnings from your own revenues to the SSA on behalf of your employees.

-Micronesia Payroll Options
+Micronesia Payroll Options for Companies

 When you expand your company into a new country, you’ll need to establish a reliable payroll management system to ensure your employees get their paychecks on time.
 You can choose from a few popular payroll options, including: